wendikristine/documentation-template/git-version-control/git-workflow-github.md

   * linter \(aids in code validation, will also need linter package for each language\)
   * minimap \(displays thumbnail version of document along with your location within it\)
   * todo-show \(provides visuals for TODO and FIXME tags\)
-* Navigate to the GitLab repository in your web browser.
+* Navigate to the GitHub repository in your web browser.
 For this example, we'll use the `user-documentation` repository.
 Copy the SSH address to your machine's clipboard.

   [![](https://github.com/wendikristine/documentation-template/tree/62a326e16ecef2ff128ef0b976de12c16f6ea062/git-version-control/screenshots/git-repo-ssh-address.png)](https://github.com/wendikristine/documentation-template/tree/62a326e16ecef2ff128ef0b976de12c16f6ea062/git-version-control/screenshots/git-repo-ssh-address.png)

-* _\(Optional\)_ Consider adding your SSH key to your GitLab profile so you are not prompted for credentials after every commit.
-To add your public SSH key to GitLab:
+* _\(Optional\)_ Consider adding your SSH key to your GitHub profile so you are not prompted for credentials after every commit.
+To add your public SSH key to GitHub:
-  * Click on your user image in the top-right of the GitLab window.
+  - Click on your user image in the top-right of the GitHub window.
-  * Select `Settings`.
+  - Select `Settings`.
-  * On the left, click `SSH keys`.
+  - On the left, click `SSH and GPG keys`, then `New SSH key`.
-  * Paste your _**public**_ SSH key in the box, provide a title, and save by clicking `Add key`.
+  - Paste your _**public**_ SSH key in the box, provide a title, and save by clicking `Add SSH key`.
 * Now, back inside Atom, open the `Command Palette`.
 On Mac, press `shift`+`command`+`p`.
 In Windows/Linux, press `control`+`shift`+`p`.
 * Type `git clone` and press `enter`.
 * Paste the SSH address in the resulting window.
 You may also modify the location of the local folder.